sparkflows/sparkflows-docs/docs/gcp/admin-guide/gcs/service-account.rst

 Service Account
 ======

 This guide provides step-by-step instructions for creating a Service Account in GCP.
-The Service Account will be used to authenticate and access GCP resources, such as Google Storage from Fire Insights.
+The Service Account will be used to authenticate and access GCP resources, such as Google Storage from Sparkflows.

 Prerequisites
 ----